trevorforrey/trevorforrey.github.io/_posts/projects/2017-10-20-go-web-crawler.md

 After reading the book, _The Go Programming Language_, I had a strong itch to make something using Go.
-I ended up deciding on creating a web crawler, with the attempt to build something that fully took advantage of Golang's concurrency model.
+I ended up deciding on creating a web crawler, with the attempt to build something that fully took advantage of Golang's concurrency primitives.
 This project is loosely based from a crawler example in the book.
 Read on to learn about my process in creating this crawler and some problems I faced during my first Go program.